zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/_index.md

 **A few things to note:**

 - If you are planning to change or extend your Parental Leave by using a different type of leave such as PTO or any local statutory leave, please send an e-mail to leaves@gitlab.com.
-- When determing the dates of your leave, GitLab uses a 1/7 formula (1 week = 7 days).
+- When determining the dates of your leave, GitLab uses a 1/7 formula (1 week = 7 days).
 This means if you are planning on returning to work on a Monday, the last day of your leave will be Sunday.
 Please use this formula when submitting your Workday request.

 ### Taking PTO After Taking Parental Leave